 18k Gold Price

-Since 18k gold has a higher percentage of pure gold, the price is also higher.
-Price will also differ based on the style of setting you’re choosing.
+Since 18k gold has a higher percentage of pure gold when compared to 14k gold, the price is also higher.
+18k gold price will also differ based on the style of setting you’re choosing.
 For example, our Petite Floating Gem Ring will cost you $1,573.00 in 18k gold, compared to $1,143.00 in 14k gold.
 Overall, choosing 14k gold is much more affordable than 18k and will save you a few hundred dollars.
 If you’re looking for a ring that has a beautiful silver color, choose 18k white gold vs. platinum, as platinum is significantly more expensive than white gold.
 Our Locke Solitaire Ring will cost $830.00 in 14k white gold, $1,045.00 in 18k white gold, and $1,620.00 in platinum.
 But remember, there are pros and cons to each metal choice, and the cheapest option doesn’t make it the best.
-Additionally, if you choose a lab-grown diamond, you’ll save an additional 20-40% on the diamond, allowing you to allocate that money towards a more elaborate setting, or better quality diamond.
+Additionally, if you choose a lab-grown diamond, you’ll save an additional 20-40% on the diamond, allowing you to allocate that money toward a more elaborate setting, or a better quality diamond.

 Disadvantages of 18K Gold

 Every precious metal has its disadvantages.
 For 18k gold, the biggest disadvantages are that it will be more expensive and softer than 14k gold.
-No metal is invincible, even platinum needs some TLC every now and then.
-But the higher percentage of gold will make this metal more prone to dents and scratches.
+No metal is invincible; even platinum needs some TLC every now and then.
+But the higher percentage of gold will make this metal slightly more prone to dents and scratches.
 This may mean that you need to clean or maintain your ring on a more frequent basis, as well as be more mindful when wearing your ring.
-Take your ring off when you’re participating in hands-on activities or high contact sports to avoid damaging your setting or diamond.
+Take your ring off when you’re participating in hands-on activities or high contact sports to avoid damaging your fine piece of 18k gold jewelry.